simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 ## *This has been updated with pass/fail*

-Some context: In 2018 my wife and I bought 3 former haying fields, about 4.5 acres, and build a home there, which we moved into early 2019.
+Some context: In 2018 my wife and I bought 3 former haying fields, about 4.5 acres, and built a home there, which we moved into early 2019.
 [Some pictures](https://twitter.com/simonsarris/status/1183143604925190144).
 Landscaping was not in the budget, so we're doing it all ourselves, which takes a considerable amount of our time and these goals.

 Goals are numbered only in the order I thought of them.
 I will try to update this page as I succeed or fail.